aosolis/visionsample-msteams-node/README.md

 * The other fields are taken from the `uploadInfo` value received with the `fileConsent/invoke` message.

 #### 4) Delete or update the message with the file consent card
-After the use has acted on a file consent card, we recommend deleting or updating the message with the file consent card.
+After the user has acted on a file consent card, we recommend deleting or updating the message with the file consent card.
 This keeps the user from clicking "Accept" or "Decline" again.

 The activity id of the message with the consent card is in the `replyToId` of the `fileConsent/invoke` message.
 You can use the corresponding APIs to delete or update the message. (**Note**: The `replyToId` field is currently empty; a fix has been submitted and will be rolling out to Developer Preview soon.)